 - Tilden Regional Park has many walking and hiking trails.

 - Many groups at the Berkeley Marina offer classes in water sports such as windsurfing and sailing.

 - Point Reyes is an excellent place for camping, hiking, and other activities.

-- Golden Gate Park in San Francisco is a huge park with everything from Japanese tea gardens, to a Bison paddock, to a natural history museum.
+- Golden Gate Park in San Fransisco is a huge park with everything from Japanese tea gardens, to a Bison paddock, to a natural history museum

-- The Berkeley hills behind campus are accessible via fire trails and are good for trail running and hiking (from an hour to a whole day), although you cannot camp on them.
+- The Berkeley hills behind campus are accessible via fire trails and are good for one hour hikes up to full day hikes, although you cannot cap on them

-- The Berkeley botanical gardens are free to students, and discounted for other students.
+- The Berkeley botanical gardens are free to students and are discounted for other students.
 Just remember to bring your ID!